acarril/acarril.github.io/_posts/2018-01-03-install-stata-linux.md

 ### License

-In order you configure the license file you just need to run `./stinit`, but you'll need root privileges to write the file.
+In order you configure the license file you just need to run `./stinit` (you'll need root privileges to write the file).
 Be sure to have the serial number, code and authorization.
-No need to disconnect from the internet here, even if you have an "alternative" license ;)
+No need to disconnect from the interwebz here, even if you have an "alternative" license ;)

 ```bash
 sudo ./stinit